SikhoQ/Robot-World-Brownfields/README.md

 Commit your changes (git commit -am 'Add feature xyz').
 Push to the branch (git push origin feature-xyz).
 Create a new Pull Request.

+### **To access data**

+Install SQLite3
+Run the command below:
+$ sqlite3 RobotWorlds.db

+Execute SQLite . tables
+sqlite> .tables
+This will display:
+objects world

+Execute the SQLite . headers
+sqlite> .headers on

+Execute the SQLite . column
+sqlitee> .mode column

+Execute the SQLite . width
+sqlite> .width 16 16 16 16

+Select a table from which you want to retrieve data sqlite> SELECT * FROM objects; ##to see the objects of the worlds in the database sqlite> SELECT * FROM world; ##to see worlds in the database